 \section{Introduction}

-The classical $k$-selection problem finds the $k^{th}$ smallest element of given $n$ numeric items.
-We consider the problem on a completely connected network ${\cal G}$ of $n$ processors with no shared memory, each holding exactly one item of $b$ bits initially.
-A processor node in ${\cal G}$ may send a message of $\max\lp b, \lg n \rp$ bits at any parallel step.
+The classical $k$-selection problem finds the $k$th smallest of given $n$ numeric items.
+We consider it on a completely connected network ${\cal G}$ of $n$ processors with no shared memory, each holding exactly one item of $b$ bits initially.
+A processor node in ${\cal G}$ may send a message of $\max \lp b, \lg n \rp$-bits at any parallel step.
 As the performance metrics, we minimize the parallel running time, and/or the total number of messages as the measure of amount of information transmitted on ${\cal G}$.

 The parallel selection problem for connected processors with no shared memory has been extensively investigated for various network topologies, cases of how $n$ inputs are distributed, and other constraints \cite{KLW07,KDG03,SSS92,F83}, as well as on the parallel comparison tree (PCT) and parallel random access machine (PRAM) models with shared memories \cite{Textbook2,CHR93,AKSS89}.
 In this paper we focus on the above case, calling it the {\em $k$-distributed selection problem} on a {\em communication network ${\cal G}$}.
-As suggested in \cite{KLW07}, this case of ${\cal G}$ has become increasingly significant for the contemporary distributed computing applications such as sensor networks and distributed hash tables: It is common in their performance analysis to count the number of messages delivered at the designated destinations assuming constant time per delivery (called {\em hops}), rather than count how many times messages are forwarded by processor nodes.
+As suggested in \cite{KLW07}, this case of ${\cal G}$ has become increasingly significant for the contemporary distributed computing applications such as sensor networks and distributed hash tables: It is common in their performance analysis to count messages arriving at the designated destinations assuming constant time per delivery (called {\em hops}), rather than count how many times messages are forwarded by processor nodes.
 The considered network ${\cal G}$ models it well.